High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Analysis framework for the high probability bound

 The next Lemma is an analogue of Lemma \ref{lem:upper_updown} for the \emph{small} steps, it states that the number of small true steps is upper-bounded by the number of small false steps.

 \begin{lemma} For any positive integer $t < T_\varepsilon$, we have:

 \end{lemma} \begin{proof} We have

 The first inequality follows from Assumption \ref{ass:alg_behave} (iv), which implies that the number of small successful iterations is at least the number of small true iterations.
-The second inequality follows from the fact that the number of small steps where $\alpha_k$ is increased is bounded by the number of small steps where $\alpha_k$ is decreased.
-The third inequality again uses Assumption \ref{ass:alg_behave} (iv), since any small unsuccessful has to be false. \end{proof} We are now ready to prove the key lemma. \begin{restatable}{lemma}{mainlemma} For any positive integer $t$ and any $\hat{p} \in (\frac12, 1]$, we have
+The second inequality follows from the fact that the number of small steps where $\alpha_k$ is increased is bounded by the number of small steps where $\alpha_k$ is decreased. \revv{This is similar to the reasoning of Lemma 3.2, except there is no additive term because $\alpha_0 \geq \bar{\alpha}$.} The third inequality again uses Assumption \ref{ass:alg_behave} (iv), since any small unsuccessful has to be false. \end{proof} We are now ready to prove the key lemma. \begin{restatable}{lemma}{mainlemma} For any positive integer $t$ and any $\hat{p} \in (\frac12, 1]$, we have